Windows 3.1: Windows for Workgroups 3.11

 The other version, Windows for Workgroups 3.11, was released on November 8, 1993.
 It was codenamed Snowball, and it introduced support for 32-bit file access, drive sharing, and group calendaring.
 It also has built-in fax capabilities.

 It received network improvements; a Winsock package was released for Windows for Workgroups, although it was later replaced by a 32-bit stack add-on package (codenamed Wolverine) that provided TCP/IP support in Windows for Workgroups 3.11.
-Its connectivity with NetWare networks was increased, while it also introduced support for Open Data-Link Interface cards and Internetwork Packet Exchange drivers.
-Remote access service was introduced as a product for users to remotely access Windows NT and its Advanced Server networks.
+Its connectivity with NetWare networks was increased, while it also introduced support for Open Data-Link Interface (ODI) cards and Internetwork Packet Exchange (IPX) drivers.
+Remote access service (RAS) was introduced as a product for users to remotely access Windows NT and its Advanced Server networks.